Michael-Toth/Java-Data-Structures-Fully-Encapsulated/README.md

 # Java-Data-Structures-Fully-Encapsulated
- Implementation of data structures in the Java language
+ 1) Implementation of data structures in the Java language

- Each  data structure Folder will have a file that list density and speed complexities
+ 2)Each  data structure Folder will have a file that list density and speed complexities

- Data Structure Specs == will list a table of all the data types and specs
+ 3)Data Structure Specs == will list a table of all the data types and specs

- File Schemas:
+$) File Schemas:

   H1 = Will state what the caveats of the stuctures.

   H2 = Will list caveats of the languages built-in structures.

   H3 = The actual code.

 /*